 Blood Sugar Management

-Keeping blood sugar levels under control is vital.
-Regular monitoring, a healthy diet, and medication can help maintain stable blood sugar levels, reducing the risk of diabetic foot complications.
+Keeping your blood sugar levels in check is crucial.
+Regular monitoring, a balanced diet, and medication adherence can help maintain stable blood sugar levels, reducing the risk of diabetic foot complications.

-Smoking impairs blood circulation, further increasing the risk of diabetic foot problems.
-Quitting smoking can improve overall health and reduce complications.
+Smoking impairs blood circulation, particularly in the extremities, increasing the risk of diabetic foot problems.
+Quitting smoking can significantly improve your overall health and reduce complications.

 Daily Foot Inspections